-At the factory, the vacuum switch is set to the minimum vacuum level specified for Load Capacity (see SPECIFICATIONS).
+At the factory, the vacuum switch is set to maintain the minimum vacuum level specified for Load Capacity (see SPECIFICATIONS).
 However, shipping vibrations or shocks, normal wear, or other conditions may adversely affect this adjustment.
-Periodically verify the switch adjustment by comparing how the vacuum lift light functions in relation to the vacuum level registered on the vacuum gauge, as follows:
+Periodically verify the switch adjustment by comparing how the vacuum pump and the vacuum lift light function in relation to the vacuum level registered on the vacuum gauge, as follows:

-- If the lift light turns on before vacuum attains the minimum lifting level, it is likely that the air filter's element is dirty.
+- If the pump turns off and the lift light turns on before vacuum attains the minimum lifting level, it is likely that the air filter's element is dirty.
 Any filter element that obstructs airflow must be replaced (refer to AIR FILTER MAINTENANCE preceding).
-Otherwise, the lift light would turn on at vacuum levels that are not sufficient to lift the maximum load weight. - If the lift light does not turn on after vacuum increases to a level much higher than the minimum lifting level, the light bulb may be burned out.
-If this condition persists after the bulb has been replaced, the vacuum switch may need to be adjusted to turn on the lift light at a lower vacuum level.
-Otherwise, the operator might wait unnecessarily for the lift light to turn on, after the lifter has already attained sufficient vacuum to lift the maximum load weight. - If the lift light does not turn off before vacuum decreases to a level lower than the minimum lifting level, the vacuum switch must be adjusted to turn off the lift light at a higher vacuum level.
-Otherwise, the lift light would remain on at vacuum levels that are not sufficient to lift the maximum load weight.
+Otherwise, the pump would turn off at vacuum levels that are not sufficient to lift the maximum load weight. - If the pump turns off but the lift light does not turn on after vacuum attains the minimum lifting level, the light bulb may be burned out.
+The bulb should be replaced when necessary.
+Otherwise, the operator might wait unnecessarily for the lift light to turn on, after the lifter has already attained sufficient vacuum to lift the maximum load weight. - If the pump does not turn off and the lift light does not turn on after vacuum increases to a level much higher than the minimum lifting level, the vacuum switch may be adjusted to maintain a lower vacuum level.
+Otherwise, the pump would continue to run unnecessarily after the lifter has attained sufficient vacuum to lift the maximum load weight. - If the pump does not turn on and the lift light does not turn off before vacuum decreases to a level lower than the minimum lifting level, the vacuum switch must be adjusted to